 A lot of this strange disconnect in our fears is simply subjective.
-According to former Harvard Center for Risk Analysis director David Ropeik, experience and culture tend to shape our fears and anxieties more than rational, statistical odds; we’re more likely to fear things we’ve had first-hand experience with than we are to dread abstract, distant threats.
-Even that fear of snakes and sharks, statistically insignificant threats to our livelihood, may stem from our horrifying experiences watching Anaconda or Jaws in theaters.
+According to David Ropeik, former director of risk communication at the Harvard Center for Risk Analysis, experience and culture tend to shape our fears and anxieties more than rational, statistical odds; we’re more likely to fear things we’ve had first-hand experience with than we are to dread abstract, distant threats.
+Even that fear of snakes and sharks, statistically insignificant threats to our livelihood, may stem from our horrifying experiences watching Anaconda or Jaws in theaters.*

 This logic extends beyond exotic threats like terrorism or Ebola to more commonplace ones.
 Consider American fear of crime: A recent survey from Chapman University of 1,500 confirms that most Americans think all types of crime have become more prevalent—despite the fact that crime rates are at their lowest level in some 20 years.
 "When we asked a series of questions pertaining to fears of various crimes is that a majority of Americans not only fear crimes such as, child abduction, gang violence, sexual assaults and others," lead author Dr. Edward Day said in a release.
 "But they also believe these crimes (and others) have increased over the past 20 years."
 Chances are, this is because of our regular experience with crime.

 The more we’re bombarded with fear-mongering images, the more we fear the monger's imminence.